-Atlanta Pre- and Post-Nuptial Agreements Attorneys
+Atlanta Prenuptial and Postnuptial Agreements Attorney

 Prior to marriage you and your spouse can contract away your right to spousal support, determine child custody, and even distribution of property in the event you divorce.
 This is commonly known as a prenuptial agreement.
 Now, you have poured over the names and references given to you by your closest friends and family and checked those out on the Internet and selected the lawyer that you believe is best suited to help you through this process.
 Now you must begin to communicate the important details of your case to your lawyer and make some important decisions that may affect what your post-divorce life looks like.
 This will require many pieces of information and documents that your lawyer will need at the outset of your representation.
-This information and exchange of documents will occur at your initial meeting after you have hired your attorney.
+This information and exchange of documents will occur at your initial meeting after you have hired your Atlanta Prenuptial and Postnuptial Agreements Attorney.

 It is the life’s work and goals of Kessler & Solomiany, LLC attorneys to make a difference in your journey and the challenging journeys of families facing difficult times.
 We are dedicated to helping each and every client feel safe and secure and move through life with courage and knowledge as they create the outcome and future they desire and deserve.
 You owe it to yourself and your family to be fully prepared.
 In our nearly twenty-five years of practicing family law, we have been involved in almost every type of case.
 A good family law lawyer will give you honest advice, based on your best interests.
 We can be that good lawyer for you.
 Call us at (404) 688-8810 today.